getsentry/sentry-docs/src/collections/_documentation/performance/distributed-tracing.md

 #### How Data is Sent

-Individual spans aren't sent to Sentry.
-Rather, those spans are attached to their containing transaction, and the transaction is sent as one unit.
+Individual spans aren't sent to Sentry; rather, the entire transaction is sent as one unit.
 This means that no span data will be recorded by Sentry's servers until the transaction to which they belong is closed and dispatched.
-The converse is not true, however - though spans can't be sent without a transaction, transaction _are_ still valid, and will be sent, even if they only span they contain is their root span.
+The converse is not true, however - though spans can't be sent without a transaction, transactions _are_ still valid, and will be sent, even if the only span they contain is their root span.

 ## Data Sampling